rentpath/pinball_wizard/README.md

 ## Contributing

+Fork and submit a pull request.
 This is a [README driven development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html) process, please contribute by modifying this document.
-Code will come later.

-To compile the CoffeeScript and run Jasmine, start foreman: `foreman start`.

-## Future Versions

-- Build a UI panel that shows the status of each feature.
-Allow toggling.
-Ship it as a bookmarklet or Chrome developer tools panel.

 ## Credits